Exhaust brake: Description

 Some innovations increase the exhaust back-pressure by various means, leading to more torque at the flywheel, and therefore more braking power.
 Braking effectiveness is measured in units of power and is about 60 to 80% of the engine's maximum power output.
 More performance can be achieved by down shifting the vehicle (increasing the leverage, or gear ratio of the engine over the wheels).
-See also Jake brake.
+See also Jake brake, a popular compression brake.

-Legal implications
+Sound

-Compression brakes, a form of engine brakes, produce greater noise than exhaust brakes.
-For this reason, some vehicle original equipment manufacturers prefer to use exhaust brakes despite their lower braking power.
-Combining compression braking with exhaust braking can increase effectiveness without being as loud as compression brakes.
+A compression brake, a form of engine brake, produces greater noise than an exhaust brake.
+For this reason, some vehicle original equipment manufacturers prefer to use an exhaust brake despite its lower braking power.
+Combining compression braking with exhaust braking can increase effectiveness without being as loud as a compression brake alone.

-Numerous cities, municipalities, states, and provinces ban the use of unmuffled compression brakes.
+Numerous jurisdictions ban the use of an unmuffled compression brake.

 Pedal-operated butterfly valve

 The butterfly valve is made up of metal made in a circular shape, having three peripheral circular cuts on it.
 These circular cuts are made because it is not expected to block the whole cross section of the exhaust pipe.
 If there were no holes, the engine would stop instead of slowing down.

 The butterfly valve is actuated through hydraulic linkages.
 This consists of a hydraulic pressure pump which is connected to the butterfly valve.
 This pump controls the operation of butterfly valve in following manner:

 When brakes are applied by the driver, the cylinder reduces its pressure so that the valve closes and restricts the path of exhaust gases.
 In this position the butterfly valve remains perpendicular to the flow of exhaust gases and thus creates back pressure on the engine.
 The butterfly valve has one to three holes in it so that there is not a complete blockage of the exhaust pipe.
 This assures the avoidance of damage due to high pressure.

 When the brakes are released by the driver, the cylinder generates pressure so that the butterfly valve is opened and allows the exhaust gases to flow into the exhaust pipe.
 In this position the butterfly valve remains parallel to the path of exhaust gases and thus releases the pressure on the engine and allows its speed to increase.